Émile Gilliéron fils: Artistic works

 Shortly after the excavation of the Chios kore (Note: Also known by its inventory number as "Acropolis kore 675".) in 1886, Gilliéron père made a watercolour of it, which Gilliéron fils used as the basis for a painted cast of the statue made around 1924: the cast allowed later scholars to study the colours of the statue's painted decoration, which have since deteriorated considerably.
-He drew reproductions of the wooden Pitsa panels, found by Anastasios Orlandos in 1934 a cave near Corinth; Orlandos published these in 1935.
+He drew reproductions of the wooden Pitsa panels, found by Anastasios Orlandos in 1934 in a cave near Corinth; Orlandos published these in 1935.
 (Note: Mitsopoulou 2021b.
 For the objects' discovery, see Stager 2022.)

 Gilliéron's bills were often large: he charged Bosanquet 800 francs for his work at Palaikastro and Zakros, of which 125 constituted his hotel bill; his charges to Arthur Evans for his restoration of the Hagia Triada Sarcophagus were described as "exorbitant" by Rachel Hood in 1998, and attracted a letter of complaint from Evans.

 In 1925, Gilliéron was given the honorary title of "Artistic Director of All the Museums of the Greek Nation".
 His other works included Greek coins and bank notes; he was also artistic director of the National Archaeological Museum in Athens, where he reorganised the collection of restorations, and he advised several museums outside Greece on the display of their Mycenaean artefacts.
 He sculpted (without charging a fee) a bronze bust of Evans, which was dedicated at Knossos in 1935.